Multiple sclerosis can affect vision in several ways. Problems with sight can be an early symptom of MS.

 Longer lasting sight problems in MS

-Sight problems are common in multiple sclerosis, this study finds third of people had continuing problems with their vision.
+Sight problems are common in MS, this study finds third of people had continuing problems with their vision.

 Questions about MS?